 When you withdraw from your RESP to pay for your child’s post-secondary education, the plan earnings and contributions are taxed in the child’s hands.
 (As a student, the child may pay little or no taxes on the money).

-*Investments provided as segregated funds through Carte Financial Services Inc. and Kabis & Associates Inc. **Insurance products & services provided through Carte Financial Services Inc. and Kabis & Associates Inc. ***Mortgage products and services provided through Dominion Lending Centre Valko Financial Ltd.
+*Mutual fund provided by Carte Wealth Management Inc. **Life Insurance products & services provided by Carte Financial Services Inc. and Kabis & Associates Inc. ***Mortgages products & services provided through Dominion Lending Centre Valko Financial Ltd.

 Commissions, trailing commissions, management fees and expenses may all be associated with mutual fund investments.
 Please read the prospectus and/or fund facts before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.